rei/rei-cedar-docs/docs/patterns/notifications/README.md

 ### Status Notifications

+- Passive Messages
+- User Interaction is Not required
+- Advisory Information

+Unlike other notifications, Status Notifications tend to update existing inline page content.
-Status notifications provide our users with advisory information that while important, is less critical than an alert.
+They are informative only and provide our users with advisory information that enhances the site experience.
-These notifications use the role status ensuring non visual users are notifified of changes taking place to the page based on their actions.
+Adding the correct HTML `role="status" to a status notification helps to infom a user of assisted technology, on change, that something has happend.
-This role has an implicit aria-live value of polite though the `aria-live` property may be used on the region to override how it’s usually handled by assistive technologies.
+The Status role has an implicit aria-live value of polite though the `aria-live` property may also be used.
+Additionaly, you will need to ensure that our users will understand the context of what the update is informing them of.
+These Notifications will not inturupt the current action of a user so be sure to consider what will be read out once the update is spoken.
+For instance make sure that the item number in the cart is not read without the additonal "items in your cart" or "x items added to your cart".
+#### Use When
+It is important to grasp that many visual transitions are actually status notifications and should be providing contextual information to our users.
+This can be provided in the form of screen reader only text, though consider if the action without context will create any cognitive dissonance for our users.

+- Loading icons or states
+- Submitting Buttons
+- Incrementing carts
+- Changes to inline content based on user selection

-#### Examples
+##### Examples
-- as the find a store modal is loading results.
-It displays a loading icon, additionally, a screen reader should announce "application busy".
+- As the "Find a store near you" modal is loading results it displays a loading icon, additionally, a screen reader should announce "Finding stores in your area".
-- After a user adds a item to their cart that can
+- After a user adds an item to their cart the button grays out or changes to a loading icon, additionally, a screen reader should announce "adding your items to the cart"
+- After a user presses an Add to Cart button, a section of content near the Shopping Cart icon increments the number.
+A screen reader should announce "x items in your cart"
+- After the user selects the "Co-op Cycles" filter on the Mountain Bikes search resluts page the "Mountain Bikes (number of rusults)" updates to "Co-op Cycles Mountain Bikes
+(7 results)

+#### Don't Use When
+- The User makes a selection that does not change or add content to the page
+- The Content added to the page is not updating inline copy or representing an actionable item in progress
+- The content added to the page is critical and needs imediate attention (see [alert](../alerts))

 #### Notification Composition
-Adding the correct role to status notification infoms the user, on change, that something has happend.
-However, we still need to ensure that the user will understand the context of what the update is informing them of. often we will use status messages to update numeric values on a page, be status updates also provide supporting contextual text with the update, this can be screen reader only as appropriate. for example:
-- After a user fiters a search results page, the "Results for (search category) #" is updated to provide the items now available on the seach results page.
-- After a user presses an Add to Cart button, a section of content near the Shopping Cart icon increments the number.

 - Authors SHOULD ensure an element with role status does not receive focus as a result of change in status.
+- Identify content that may be updated as a WAI-ARIA live region.
+Use the aria-live attribute on the container of the content that may be updated or, in special cases, use one of the WAI-ARIA special live region roles.
 - Status is a form of live region.
 If another part of the page controls what appears in the status, authors SHOULD make the relationship explicit with the aria-controls attribute.
 - Elements with the role status have an implicit aria-live value of polite and an implicit aria-atomic value of true.

 #### Using Available Cedar Components
-- Cdr-alert*toast?*
 - *Cdr-loading - potential component*
+- *Cdr-toast - potential component*
 ## Accessibility References
 - [Accessible Notifications](https://www.w3.org/WAI/RD/wiki/Accessible_Notifications)

+### Conditional Notifications

+- Passive Messages
+- User Interaction is Not required
+- Advisory Information
+- Disruptive

+Similar to Status Notifications, these notifications apply the `role="status` HTML markup.
+These event based notifications differ from Status Notifications as they do not update live, inline-regons of a page.
+Conditional Notifications are triggered based on actions completed by the user.
+These notifications may open or be added to locations unrelated to the action which caused the notification to trigger.
+Additionally, they may open based on conditions a user has created vs actions they have interacted with.

+#### Examples

+- shipping restrictions display once you have selected a location
+-
+- new options are available based on selections you have made

+#### Conditional Notifications Format

 ### Form Validation Messages
 These notifications are contextual to inline elements on the page.